 Although it is uncommon in live performance, it is possible to progress from a design assistant role to a design role on a production.
 Skilled individuals may contact designers personally to promote their assistant credentials or may contact theatre companies to work within their set, costume or lighting departments.

 When you are considering a work placement or a design assistant role, you may contact a particular theatre company to work within their set, costume or lighting departments, or make personal contact with the designer with whom you want to work.
 If you appreciate a designer’s work, we encourage you to introduce yourself.
 While an immediate response is not guaranteed, reaching out carries no risk.
 The designers can be contacted through the APDG website Member Directory.
 The website also provides information on attachment and job opportunities.
-There are other brilliant live performance resources on the APDG website that will help to inform your choices – the Live Performance Guidelines, the Live Performance Contract and Working Smarter Guide have been put together to support young designers getting started.
-Students can access these and other resources at a discounted membership rate.
+There are other brilliant live performance resources on the APDG website that will help to inform your early-career choices – the Live Performance Guidelines, the Live Performance Contract and Working Smarter Guide have been put together to support young designers while they are getting started.
+There are many benefits to joining the APDG early in your career – to build networks, enter the APDG Awards (yes, there is a student category) and participate in the other APDG events and programs, such the APDGreen and the APDG mentoring program especially designed for emerging live performance and screen designers.
+Students and Emerging Designers can join the APDG at special discounted rates.